guog/create-nexus-type/README.md

 ## Create TypeScript types

-And have another option to create TypeScript types to use for your work
+Have another option to create TypeScript types to use for your work

 ### Command options for `create-types`